Atlanta is a vibrant Southern city with lots of grit and charm and plenty to do.

 If you’re more interested in incorporating local food into a neighborhood tour, check out Food Tours Atlanta, which visits Inman Park and Ponce City Market.

-Atlanta is seriously investing in its sports scene, so if sports are your jam, definitely add a trip to Atlanta on your bucket list.
+Atlanta is seriously investing in its sports scene, so if sports are your jam, you definitely need to visit.

 In Toccoa, GA, you can chase waterfalls at Toccoa Falls, the tallest free-falling waterfall on the east coast.

-What are your favorite things to do in Atlanta?
+What are your favorite things to do in Atlanta, Georgia?